 4WD permitted on Fly Roads beach.Read less

-Seas: 2 to 3 metres, decreasing to 1 to 1.5 metres during the morning.
+Seas: Below 1 metre, increasing to 1 to 1.5 metres inshore during the evening.
+1st

 SLSA provides this information as a guide only.
 Surf conditions are variable and therefore this information should not be relied upon as a substitute for observation of local conditions and an understanding of your abilities in the surf.
 SLSA reminds you to always swim between the red and yellow flags and never swim at unpatrolled beaches.
 SLSA takes all care and responsibility for any translation but it cannot guarantee that all translations will be accurate.